Suraj-kumar00/ProActive/README.md

 ## ProActive

-As we know Procrastination is a very common psychology-based problem that can be solved by ProActive - a web-based Productivity tool.
+As we know Procrastination is a prevalent psychology-based problem that can be solved by **ProActive a web-based Productivity tool**.

 ## 3 Basic aspects of psychology